Sivappu Manjal Pachai

 Sivappu Manjal Pachai is a 2019 Indian Tamil-language action thriller film written and directed by Sasi.
 The film stars Siddharth, G. V. Prakash Kumar, Lijomol Jose, and Kashmira Pardeshi, and marks the Tamil film debuts of both Lijomol and Pardeshi.
 The film is produced by Ramesh P. Pillai under the banner of Abhishek Films.
 Principal photography of the film commenced in July 2018.
-The film was released on 6 September 2019 to positive reviews and become a hit at the box office.
+The film was released on 6 September 2019 to positive reviews and became a hit at the box office.

 Plot

 Madhan (G. V. Prakash Kumar), is a brash street racer who lives in Chennai with his loving elder sister Raji or Poonai (Lijomol Jose).
 They were orphaned in childhood.
 They are living with their aunt Dhanalakshmi (Nakkalites Dhanam).
 He has a love interest named Kavin (Kashmira Pardeshi).
 Rajashekar (Siddharth), is a stern traffic police officer.
 Sparks fly between them in the beginning of the film itself when Rajasekar nabs Madhan on the road for racing and humiliates him in public by putting a girls dress on him.
 When a marriage alliance is formed between Raji and Rajashekar, things become tense.
 Madhan is not able to put the humiliation behind him and begins to see Rajasekar and Raji as his worst enemies, as Raji marries Rajashekar against his wishes and becomes pregnant for two months.
 Madhan's bike also gets stolen.
 The police arrests him and beats him up as the bike is used for chain snatching.
 Rajashekar comes to his rescue and agrees to keep him in his home, after which follows a melodrama between Madhan and Raji.

-Madhu (Madhusudhan Rao), is a Chennai-based drug dealer.
+Enters Madhu (Madhusudhan Rao), a rich drug dealer.
 One of his drug-carrying trucks is nabbed by Rajashekar.
 Rajashekar seeks the help of the central vigilance team to seize Madhu's drugs and arrest him.
 Madhu orders his men to ram the van carrying him by a lorry and escapes from the hospital where he is admitted.
 Meanwhile, Madhan and Raji learned that their aunt passes away and they mourn her death.
 After her death, their cousin requested to exchange the jewellery that given by Dhanam for Raji's marriage.
 At the same time, Madhan finds out the thieves.
 The thief (Yeshwanth), also in Madhan's opposite gang, refuses to surrender due to his political influence and lack of enough evidence.
 The thief challenges Madhan to a bet race with him and tells him that he will surrender if Madhan wins, and his bike will be restored back to him.
 However, in the race, the thief badly injures Madhan.
 Rajashekar helps Madhan win the race, and he gets back his bike.
 Later, Madhu's goons kidnap both Rajashekar and Madhan.
 In a fight that ensues, Rajashekar kills two of Madhu's goons and gets shot in a bid to save Madhan.
 Madhan realizes his mistake for developing grudge against Raji and, in retaliation, kills all the goons and leaves Madhu to get arrested.

 The film ends happily with Madhan and Rajashekar getting united.